kevingriffin1/hero/README.md

-# Hero
+# HERO Python SDK

-This is the Python client for Hero.
+This is the Python SDK for HERO.

-## Using the Hero client
+## Using the HERO SDK

 ### Installation